 Video conferencing has become an indispensable tool for all forms of business and casual communication.
-Whether it’s used to cut down on business travel costs and improve collaboration across time zones and continents, or just as an impromptu FaceTime chat with a friend across the street, the capabilities and quality of video conferencing have grown enormously just as costs have dropped significantly.
+Whether it’s used to cut down on business travel costs and improve collaboration across time zones and continents, or just an impromptu FaceTime chat with a friend across the street, the capabilities and quality of video conferencing have grown enormously just as the cost has dropped significantly.

-Let’s take a look at the history of video conferencing, talk about some of the things that still annoy us most, and help you ask the right questions to find the solution that’s right for you.
+Let’s take a look at the video conferencing evolution, talk about some of the things that still annoy us most, and help you ask the right questions to find the solution that’s right for you.

 A Brief History